fellipeborges/quick-sql/PUBLISH.md

 - Click on `Finish` and then `Publish`.

 #### Zip the published files
-- Move all the published files to a folder named `QuickSQL-v<version>` where `<version>` is the new version number.
+- Move all the published files to a folder named `QuickSQL`.
-- Compress the folder into a zip file
+- Compress the folder into a zip file named `QuickSQL-v<version>.zip` where `<version>` is the new version number.

 #### Create a new tag version in GitHub
 - Push the changes to the `main` branch of the Quick SQL repository.